Life verse

 - Mr. Reindeer: I’ve had him since I was one, and yes, he really is coming

-- 4 pairs of shirts and skirts: The trip is actually 9 days, but due to limited space, we will be attempting to wash and re-wear… multiple times.
+- 4 pairs of shirts and skirts: The trip is actually 9 days, but due to limited space, we will be attempting to wash and re-wear… multiple times. *Also of note: they say don’t worry about matching in Haiti… well, Miss OCD here is matching.

 - Plastic grocery bags: because we can’t flush toilet paper down the toilets there, it messes up the plumbing.
 I promise I’m not making this up.

-that we’re going to live off of these at night.
+- Peanut butter crackers and cereal bars: I hear that we’re going to live off of these at night.

 - Fuzzy blanket: because I’m always cold.
 We’ll see if this changes when we get to Haiti.